 • To facilitate in settlement negotiations where appropriate.

-To determine what is in the best interests of the children, an ICL may:
+To determine what is in the best interests of the children, an Independent Children’s Lawyer may:

-• Meet with the children, unless they are under school age or there are exceptional circumstances
+• Meet with the child and/or children, unless they are under the age of 5 or there are exceptional circumstances.

-• Speak to the children’s counsellors, school teachers and principals.
+• Speak to the children’s counsellors, school teachers and/or principals.

 • Examine documents from organisations such as schools, Department of Family and Community Services and the police and obtain the medical, psychiatric and psychological records of the children and their parents.
 These documents are obtained by way of subpoenas issued by the ICL during the proceedings.